cyclus/cyclus.github.com/source/cep/cep26.rst

    represent negative costs (subsidies).
 4. The preference adjustment phase cannot guarantee validity of adjustments because there is not a uniform preference scaling between requesters.
-5. Preferences do not support a consistent way for request preferences and bid costs to be resolved.
-Thus to-date, bid costs have been avoided and discouraged.
+5. Preferences do not support a consistent way for other metrics to be resolved into request preferences.
+Thus to-date, other metrics have been avoided and discouraged.

 The failure of preferences as an optimization variable can be shown with the following simple system.
 Consider an exchange graph with two requesters and one bidder for a single